NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 	or triple in size.
 Their horns also grow and there eyes also glow different colors depending on the element of stonoco they are connected too.
 This is because they used Kwy DNA in the formula.
 Transformation take a long period of time.
-Tyrants can have children, but they have a low likelyhood of surviving.
+Tyrants can have children, but they have a low likelihood of surviving.
 Note, not every Pan became a Tyrant.
 After the threat of the Kosol were contained (some died, others left to the next planet).
 Some Tyrants decided to become the new overlords of the planet.
 One such Tyrant, known as [[Eblis]] would bring destruction to the planet after learning and rebelling against The
 	Creators.
 Check [[Melia-Cosmic-History]].